Lytton, British Columbia

 The Lytton area has been inhabited by the First Nations people for over 10,000 years.
 It was one of the earliest locations settled by immigrants in the Southern Interior of British Columbia.
 The town was founded during the Fraser Canyon Gold Rush of 1858–59, when it was known as "The Forks."

 History

 The people of the Nlakaʼpamux First Nation lived on the site before the town of Lytton was founded.
 Lytton was on the route of the Fraser Canyon Gold Rush in 1858.
 The same year, it was named after Edward Bulwer-Lytton, the British Colonial Secretary and a novelist.
 In 1891, the Lytton subdistrict had a population of 1338.

-For many years, Lytton was a stop on major transportation routes, namely, the River Trail beginning in 1858, Cariboo Wagon Road in 1862, the Canadian Pacific Railway in the 1880s, the Cariboo Highway in the 1920s, and the Trans Canada Highway in the 1950s.
+For many years, Lytton was a stop on major transportation routes, namely, the River Trail beginning in 1858; Cariboo Wagon Road in 1862; the Canadian Pacific Railway in the 1880s; the Cariboo Highway in the 1920s; and the Trans Canada Highway in the 1950s.
 The town is much less important since the construction of the Coquihalla Highway in 1987, which uses a more direct route to the BC Interior.

-In 2015, Lytton was featured on the CBC television show Still Standing with host Jonny Harris.